phip1611/nixos-configs/common/module/README.md

 activated or deactivated on a fine-grained level.
 It is intended to use include the top-level module.

-So, each `default.nix` in this repository is a NixOS module.
+Hence, each `default.nix` in this repository is a NixOS module.

 There are the following major submodules available:
 - [common](common/README.md): typical environment setup of a system and user-specific things,